wsvincent/awesome-django/contributing.md

 # Contribution Guidelines

-It's almost inevitable that any `awesome` repo will bloat over time and become less and less curated.
-To guard against that and to protect my own time, please be aware that while contributions are encouraged at the end of the day this repo is largely my own personal, biased thoughts.
+Contributions are welcome however please note that I'm well aware that most `awesome` repos bloat over time and become less and less curated.
+I want to avoid that.
+Therefore at the end of the day this repo is largely my own personal, biased thoughts.

-You are welcome to fork this and create/maintain your own list of awesome Django resources if you disagree with choices I've made.
+You are welcome to fork this repo and create/maintain your own list of awesome Django resources if you disagree with choices I've made.

 That said, I'm eager to and will review any and all contributions.
 Here's the process: